-The emergence of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in 2019 and subsequent COVID-19 pandemic, and ongoing Ebola and Lassa fever epidemics in western and southern Africa demonstrate the urgent need for vaccines and therapeutics against emerging and re-emerging infectious diseases.
+The emergence of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in 2019 and subsequent COVID-19 pandemic, and ongoing Ebola and Lassa fever epidemics in western and central Africa demonstrate the urgent need for vaccines and therapeutics against emerging and re-emerging infectious diseases.
 IAVI has a robust vaccine and antibody pipeline to address such challenges.

 IAVI’s emerging infectious diseases (EID) vaccine platform includes four vaccine candidates to prevent diseases of global importance:

 - Coronavirus disease 2019 (COVID-19)

 The urgency for a COVID-19 vaccine is clear, and the U.S. Centers for Disease Control and Prevention has classified viruses that cause the other diseases such as hemorrhagic fever viruses listed above as high-priority agents that pose a risk to national security.
 They have high case fatality rates, and in addition to being epidemic threats, have potential to be used for bioweapons.